AdaCore/libadalang/user_manual/building.rst

 (``master`` branch on the Git repository) is built and tested using the development version of Langkit, of GNATcoll, and of GNATcoll's own dependencies, and their release cycles are synchronized.
-This means that in order to build Libdalang's branch ``X``, you need to install Langkit using the branch of the same name, and likewise for GNATcoll and its dependencies.
+This means that in order to build Libadalang's branch ``X``, you need to install Langkit using the branch of the same name, and likewise for GNATcoll and its dependencies.